opendatasoft/ods-documentation/source/configuring_domain/01_managing_security/saml.rst

 1. Navigate to the signup page in the domain configuration interface.

 2. Check "Allow access for SAML users".
+A list of configuration settings appears.

 .. image:: images/configuration_SAML.png
     :alt: SAML identity provider configuration interface

 3. Paste your identity provider metadata document in the "Identity provider metadata document" field.

-4. If your identity provider is Microsoft Azure Active Directory, check the related checkbox.
+4. If you want to use the ``FriendlyName`` attribute for unidentified attributes, toggle on **Use friendly name for attribute mapping**.

 5. If you would like to disable local user creation, making sure only existing users can connect to the platform through SAML, check the "Disable local user provisioning" checkbox.